rogerz42892/ffmpeg-static/README.md

 Note: If the "build.sh" command fails, it is worth doing 'grep FAIL build.log'.
 That will start to point you in the right direction.

+Note: There are numerous tricky compilation issues on Mac OS X 10.10, with the default compiler, which is clang 6.1.
+You may need to do the following prior to calling build.sh:

+      $ sudo port install gcc43
+      $ sudo port select --set gcc mp-gcc43
+      $ rehash gcc

-Note: The regression library check is known to file on Mac OS X 10.9.X.
+Note: The regression library check is known to fail on Mac OS X 10.9.X and higher.

 FFmpeg static build (original instructions from STVS)
 ------------------------------------------------------